-It is really a poor term as one does not actually see any inflammation but rather a sequence of destruction of the shiny white joint surface ('joint cartilage' or 'gristle') resulting in exposure of the underlying bone, reduction of the joint space, altered bio-mechanics and a gnawing type of pain.
+Arthritis is really a poor term as one does not actually see much 'inflammation' in an arthritic joint, but rather there is a sequence of destruction of the shiny white joint surface ('joint cartilage' or 'gristle') resulting in exposure of the underlying bone, reduction of the joint space, bone cysts and spurs, altered bio-mechanics - all leading to a gnawing type of pain.

 There is important progress being made in the management of knee arthritis, with new knowledge being gained in what is called 'cartilage restoration surgery'.

 Serious attempts are being made by the International Cartilage Repair Society (ICRS) to standardise both cartilage restoration techniques and rehabilitation protocols, to enable standardised evidence to be collected as to the efficacy of the different managements.

 In the section on 'how knee osteoarthritis progresses' we discussed the importance of understanding the stage, extent and distribution of the joint surface damage in your knee, as different managements will be chosen based on these factors.